 Fees for Services

-Please reach out to discuss my current fees.
+My fee is $190 per session.
 Each session is 50 minutes long.
 If you are interested in extended sessions I am able to prorate in 15 minute increments that we can discuss further to see if this makes sense for your situation.

 I accept payment by cash, check and credit card.
 All checks should be made out to Michelle Horton Therapy.
 You can also use your FSA (Flexible Spending Account) card.
 Payment is due at the time that services are rendered.

 I do not accept insurance and am not on any insurance panels.
 As a licensed therapist I can provide you a monthly statement (sometimes called a superbill) that you may be able to submit to your insurance company for out-of-network coverage and possible reimbursement.

 Depending on your plan, your insurance company may reimburse you up to 20-70% of the fee when you see an out-of-network provider.
 If you want to know if you can be reimbursed, I suggest you call your insurance company and ask about your plan’s out-of-network coverage for mental health providers.
 Here are some important questions to ask when you call them:

 - Does my plan provide out-of-network reimbursement for mental health?

 - Am I covered to see a Licensed Marriage and Family Therapist?

 - I live in San Francisco*, what is your accepted maximum fee for therapists in San Francisco*?
 What percentage of that fee do you cover?

 - Is there a deductible I need to meet before you will start to reimburse me?